MicroEJ/docs/ApplicationDeveloperGuide/managedc/index.rst

 .. note::
    This feature requires Architecture version ``8.4.0`` or higher, and is currently not supported in simulation.

-Managed C code is enabled through the support of `WebAssembly 1.0 <https://www.w3.org/TR/wasm-core-1/>`_, with :ref:`some additionnal instructions <managedc.instructions>`.
+Managed C code is enabled through the support of `WebAssembly 1.0 <https://www.w3.org/TR/wasm-core-1/>`_, with :ref:`some additionnal instructions <managedc.implementation_notes.instructions.supported>`.

 You can start exploring this functionality by following the instructions provided in the :ref:`Getting Started <managedc.getting_started>` page.